fpriotto/airflow_example/README.md

 # airflow_example

 This project sets up an Apache Airflow environment, configures the server and implements a simple ETL (Extract, Transform, Load) process using bash operators for demonstration and practice purposes.
-In order to reproduce results, one must follow the process describe in "Usage" Section.
+In order to reproduce results, one must follow the process described in "Usage" Section.
 The ETL process consists in a few steps as follows:

 - Set up the staging area;